Discover Georgia

 Day 10 - Kutaisi - Gori - Uplistsikhe - Kaspi -Tbilisi

 Today you will drive to Gori and visit the 1st millennium BC cave town of Uplistsikhe.
-Once passed through by the great Silk Road, you will explore the tunnels, streets, wine cellars and bakeries of this ancient, abandoned town.
-There is even a three-nave basilica church, a jail and an amphitheatre carved into the rocky mountainside.
+Once passed through the great Silk Road, explore the tunnels, streets, wine cellars, and bakeries of this ancient, abandoned town.
+There is even a three-nave basilica church, a jail, and an amphitheatre carved into the rocky mountainside.

-Visit the Stalin Museum, the former Soviet leader Josef Stalin was born in the town of Gori, before continuing your drive to Tbilisi.
-On the way you will stop to visit a local family, where you will have the opportunity to sample the unique BIO wines produced by a traditional Georgian method in Kvevri (inscribed in the UNESCO intangible heritage list).
-It’s noteworthy that this wine can be found on the list of unique wines of the Ritz Hotel in London.
+Visit the Stalin Museum, as former Soviet leader Josef Stalin was born in Gori, before continuing your drive to Tbilisi.
+Along the way, stop to visit a local family where you will have the opportunity to sample unique BIO wines produced by the traditional Georgian method in Kvevri (inscribed in the UNESCO intangible heritage list).
+This wine is listed as one of the unique wines at the Ritz Hotel in London.

-This afternoon, check into your hotel in Tbilisi, where the remainder of the day is yours at leisure.
+This afternoon, check into your hotel in Tbilisi, and the remainder of the day is at your leisure.
 (B)

-Day 11 - Tbilisi - Sighnaghi - Sagaredjo - Tbilisi
+Day 11 - Tbilisi - Kakheti - Sighnaghi - Tbilisi

-Today you travel to the Kakheti region famous for being a wine making area, as well as having some of the countries warmest hospitality welcoming hospitality.
-Here you can see both the snowy Caucasus mountains and the fertile valleys.
-First, you will visit Bodbe nunnery (9th -17th centuries).
-Here, St. Nino, the woman from Cappadocia who brought Christianity to Georgia in the 4th Century is buried.
-Continue to the 18th century beautiful, small town of Sighnaghi which will impress you with its old fence like fortress walls and quaint houses with tiled roofs and decorated balconies.
-From here, you can see the picturesque views of Alazani valley and Great Caucasus mountains.
+Today you travel to the Kakheti region, famous for its winemaking and some of the country’s warmest hospitality.
+Here, you can see both the snowy Caucasus mountains and the fertile valleys.
+First, you will visit Bodbe Nunnery (9th – 17th centuries), where St. Nino, the woman from Cappadocia who brought Christianity to Georgia in the 4th Century, is buried.

 Day 12 - Departure